rricharz/Tek4010/docs/quickstart.md

 | -half    | Use half of the screen width.            |
 | -b9600…  | Emulate terminal baud rates              |

+Some historical systems expect BS (^H, 0x08) as the erase character, while others expect DEL (^?, 0x7F).

+If the Backspace/Delete key does not work correctly, try:

+    tek4010 -eraseBS

+or

+    tek4010 -eraseDEL

 ---

 More options and detailed information, including